Homosexuality and Suicide: LGBT Suicide – A Serious Issue

 - Equal rights under the law

 It's also important to note that how homosexual suicide is talked about can also influence LGBT suicide risk.
 If suicide is reported on irresponsibly, inaccurately or sensationalistically, the risk of suicide contagion (an increase in suicide deaths) increases.
-(For more on the responsible reporting of suicide, please see here.)

 Critical to remember is that the more openly people talk about suicide and homosexual suicide and the less stigma people feel around the issues, the more people can successfully fight back against LGBT suicide.